Roald87/TwinCatChangelog/docs/tc3.md

 - The axis type set on the Configuration tab is only saved for the active project variant or group.
 [InfoSys](https://infosys.beckhoff.com/content/1033/variant_management/6325852299.html?id=1663031461212356401)
 - The variant of the stand-alone PLC project selected on the Project tab is only saved for the active project variant or group.
 [InfoSys](https://infosys.beckhoff.com/content/1033/variant_management/6325854219.html?id=7183010108179338387)
 - The device set on the General NOV-DP-RAM device tab is only set for the active project variant or group.
 [InfoSys](https://infosys.beckhoff.com/content/1033/variant_management/6325868939.html?id=5362468858073827180)
-- The NOV-DP-RAM device is only disabled for the active project variant or group.
+- The NOV-DP-RAM device is only inactive for the active project variant or group.
 [InfoSys](https://infosys.beckhoff.com/content/1033/variant_management/6325868939.html?id=5362468858073827180)
 - Added: [`Tc3_EventLogger.FB_TcEventCsvExportSettings`](https://infosys.beckhoff.com/../content/1033/tcplclib_tc3_eventlogger/9956771211.html?id=8771111572755601179)

 ## Version 3.1.4024.15

 ### Bug fix

 - A faulty driver in 4024.10-4024.12 can lead to Visual Studio crashes during a stand-alone project build.
-Specifically during the "Import symbol information" build step if a .tpr refactor file is present.
+Specifically during the "Import symbol information" build step if a .TPR refactor file is present.
 Should be fixed in > 4024.12 (Source: Beckhoff support CH.
 See also [StackOverflow](https://stackoverflow.com/a/69926305/6329629).)

 ### Features

-- Automatic Accurate Stop for NCI GST Interpreter [Infosys](https://infosys.beckhoff.com/english.php?content=../content/1033/tf5100_tc3_nc_i/10038263179.html&id=270450158997902620)
+- Automatic Accurate Stop for NCI GST Interpreter [InfoSys](https://infosys.beckhoff.com/english.php?content=../content/1033/tf5100_tc3_nc_i/10038263179.html&id=270450158997902620)

 ## Version 3.1.4024.12

 ### Features

-- Change in path dynamics for NCI GST Interpreter [Infosys](https://infosys.beckhoff.com/english.php?content=../content/1033/tf5100_tc3_nc_i/9237585035.html&id=8344109939385622623)
+- Change in path dynamics for NCI GST Interpreter [InfoSys](https://infosys.beckhoff.com/english.php?content=../content/1033/tf5100_tc3_nc_i/9237585035.html&id=8344109939385622623)

 ## Version 3.1.4024.11